livekit/server-sdk-go/README.md

 }
 ```

+For more advanced usage, see the [examples](https://github.com/livekit/server-sdk-go/tree/main/examples) directory.

 ## Publishing tracks to Room

 With the Go SDK, you can publish existing files encoded in H.264, VP8, and Opus to the room.